abhiUPA23/Service_center_and_Warehouse_management/README.md

     stock for the same. later by login to the warehouse you can see and aproove the request.

    we have also included the sql querry from which the databse has been created

+ -- If the sql server fails to connect in any case go to backend-> sre-> main-> resources-> applicn.properties, here use the commented code to make a local connection to the Mysql workbench